COVID-19 (September 2021 Reopening)

 Our privacy notice can be found here.

-- The government has confirmed that all students should now be in the academy from the week beginning 8 March 2021 and normal attendance procedures will be followed.
+The government has confirmed that all students should now be in the academy from the start of term in September and normal attendance procedures will be followed.

-- If your child has Covid 19 symptoms, please do not send them to the academy, book in a test and let us know the outcome as soon as possible
+If your child has Covid-19 symptoms or tests positive on a Lateral Flow Test please do not send them to the academy, book in a PCR test and let us know the outcome as soon as possible

 SUPPORTING STUDENTS & Staff WITH COMPLEX NEEDS